 - (a) Using your computer, compile and run the code.
 Compile with the highest level of optimization provided by your compiler (with GCC, compile with the flag -03).
-A modern compiler will automatically vectorize this very simple routine.
+A modern compiler will automatically vectorize this routine.
 Ensure you get consistent timings between timers and for at least two consecutive executions.
-Don't forget to disable Turbo Boost.
-(No need to answer anything here) - (b) Inspect the compute() function in mmm.c and answer the following: - i.
+Don't forget to disable Turbo Boost (if you can).
+(No need to answer anything here) - (b) Inspect the compute() function in symm.c and answer the following: - i.
 Determine the exact number of floating-point additions and multiplications that it performs. - ii.
-Determine an upper bound on its operational intensity (consider only reads and assume empty caches). - (c) For all square matrices of sizes n between 100 and 1500, in increments of 100, create a performance plot with n on the x-axis and performance (flops/cycle) on the y-axis.
+Determine an upper bound on its operational intensity. - (c) For all square matrices of sizes n between 100 and 1500, in increments of 100, create a performance plot with n on the x-axis and performance (flops/cycle) on the y-axis.
 Create three series such that: - i.
 The first series has all optimizations disabled: use flag -00. - ii.
 The second series has the major optimizations except for vectorization: use flags -O3 and -fno-tree-vectorize.
-If you are using the clang compiler, also add -fno-slp-vectorize flag to disable vectorization.
+If you are using the clang compiler, also add -fno-slp-vectorize flag to disable vectorization. - iii.

-- iii.
 The third series has all major optimizations enabled including vectorization: use flags -O3, -ffast-math and -march=native.
-If you are using an Apple M1 processor and your compiler doesn't support -march=native you can use -mcpu=apple-m1 instead. - (d) Discuss performance variations of your plots and report the highest performance that you achieved. - 3.
-(25 pts) Performance analysis and bounds
+If you are using an Apple M processor and your compiler doesn't support -march=native you can use -mcpu=apple-mx instead, where x is the number of your cpu.